nicbarker/clay/README.md

 `CLAY_TEXT_CONFIG(.textColor = {120, 120, 120, 255})`

+Uses [Clay_Color](#clay_color).
 Conventionally accepts `rgba` float values between 0 and 255, but interpretation is left up to the renderer and does not affect layout.

 ---